Euphrates Lake: Characteristics

 The western shore of the lake has developed into an important marshland area.
 On the southeastern shore, some areas have been reforested with evergreen trees including the Aleppo pine and the Euphrates poplar.
-Lake Assad is an important wintering location for migratory birds and the government before 2004 undertook measures to protect certain shore areas from hunters by downgrading access roads.
+Euphrates Lake is an important wintering location for migratory birds and the government before 2004 undertook measures to protect certain shore areas from hunters by downgrading access roads.
 The island of Jazirat al-Thawra has been designated a nature reserve.

-During the Syrian Civil War, water levels in Lake Assad have dropped significantly.
+During the Syrian Civil War, water levels in Euphrates Lake have dropped significantly.
 This drop is possibly caused by the power station of the Tabqa Dam, which pumps more water out of the lake than is supplied by the Euphrates.

+In May 2026, the lake has reported water levels the height of which have not been seen for decades, reaching 97%.
+These record-breaking levels have caused flooding further down the river in the Raqqa and Deir ez-Zour governorates.